benmorehouse/backlog/README.md

  - build the go lorum ipsum tool
  - build a tool that will be able to tell you if two structs are equal or not.
 This should emulate similar to what is offered in reflect.
  - Open source Helper
- - Build something that will interact with Tinder and Bumble and do the swipes for you and then just create a web app that will display stuff for you.
  - Build a go API to interact with RescueTime
  - Build an iOS application that will tell me to Commit every day => Mr. Commit !
+ - Build a Go API for sorting all the other types that it doesn't sort automatically for you.

+ - # Apple

+ - Start to leetcode in C++
+ - Send the email to Kishan

  - # STD Issues to fix in ver 3.0:
  - Need to create the list rename function